persalys/persalys/python/doc/developer_manual/validation/validation.rst

       .. image:: /developer_manual/validation/fieldEvaluation_result.png
           :align: center

-      - left side : 2 variables in the list view
+      - left side: 2 variables in the list view
-      - right side, tabs : Result - Input - Parameters - Model
+      - right side, tabs: Result - Input - Parameters - Model
-      - Result tab, tabs : Trajectory - Table
+      - Result tab, tabs: Trajectory - Table
-      - Input tab, tabs : Table
+      - Input tab, tabs: Table
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior

 - save the study, close it, reopen it, check all windows are correctly built, close the study.